 Back in the 1950s, Alan Turing was asked whether machines can think.
 At the time, Turing said that the question was too meaningless for discussion, as we don't even understand what thinking is in the first place.

 Fast-forward to the 2020s, and we have Amazon telling us what products we want to buy, Netflix knowing the shows we want to watch, and Google predicting the questions we want to ask.
 However, are machines genuinely thinking or just simulating cognition?

 Post Covid-19, 86% of participants in a PwC survey say AI will be a mainstream technology at their company in 2021.

 However, it's unlikely we're going to see robots flying about corporate offices anytime soon, so what exactly do executives mean when they say they are accelerating AI?

 Narrow AI is created to solve one given problem, for example, a chatbot.
-Artificial general intelligence (AGI) is a theoretical application of generalized artificial intelligence into any domain, solving any problem that requires AI.
+Artificial General Intelligence (AGI) is a theoretical application of generalized Artificial Intelligence in any domain, solving any problem that requires AI.
 Though still unfulfilled, AGI inches ever closer.

 What is Narrow AI?

 Artificial Narrow Intelligence (ANI), sometimes known as "weak AI", refers to any AI that can outperform a human in a narrowly defined and structured task.
 It is designed to perform a single function like an internet search, face recognition, or speech detection under various constraints and limitations.
 It is the constraints that lead people to refer to these functions as ‘narrow’ or ‘weak’.